compulim/iter-fest/README.md

 `Observable` can be converted to `AsyncIterableIterator` for easier consumption.

+When the observable throw an exception via `observer.error()`, it will become rejection of `AsyncIterator.next()`.
+The exception will be hoisted back to the caller.

 ```ts
 const observable = Observable.from([1, 2, 3]);
 const iterable = observableValues(readable);